As utilities spend billions on transmission, support builds for independent monitoring - NewsBreak

 But much of that spending is happening on local projects in states with widely differing regulatory regimes.
 And there’s been growing concern at the state and federal level that too much of it is occurring without enough transparency and oversight to ensure transmission owners are appropriately planning for new technology, considering more cost-effective regional approaches or alternate solutions and not ripping off their ratepayers.

-“There’s going to be a significant amount of transmission built,” Federal Energy Regulatory Commission Chair Richard Glick said at a Tuesday meeting of a joint federal and state task force on electric transmission.
+“There’s going to be a significant amount of transmission built,” Federal Energy Regulatory Commission Chairman Richard Glick said at a Nov.
+15 meeting of a joint federal and state task force on electric transmission.
 “We need to make sure consumers get the best bang for their buck.”

 The meeting came more than a month after a FERC technical conference during which electric utility regulators and consumer counsel from a wide variety of states said, to varying degrees, that they often lacked the authority, information and expertise to properly vet and oversee the rising number of transmission projects happening in their states.